Sunday, April 17, 2016

 Teeny tiny arcade machines.

 After this C and I headed home, where we sat in the garage and talked for another two hours before I finally went home and to bed.
-Michael was long asleep at that point, since he had work the next day.
+M was long asleep at that point, since he had work the next day.
 It was almost 1 when I fell asleep.
 I'm still tired today.
 My sleep schedule has been absolutely crazy.
 But totally worth it!

 Since I've been out of the house so often, I haven't really had a chance to melt any new wax.
 It's why my posts have been lacking.
 I should be getting back into it though.
 I want to blog, I promise you, I just find myself with no energy to at the end of these long days.
 Thus you get the behemoth of a post that this was.